Rules for Using the ‘Reply All’ Button

 Although it is much maligned, the mass email can be a great way to disseminate information to a large group of people at once.
 This comes in especially handy when inviting people to a party, changing your address or phone number, or letting everyone on staff know when they can start taking summer Fridays (please, God, can we get that email?).
 It can also be helpful for group discussions when you’re working on a project with several co-workers at once, especially when some of them aren’t in the same office and physical meetings are impossible.

 The problem isn’t the “reply all” button, of course.
-It’s the yahoos who are far too quick to use it to let everyone on a given list know how hung over they are this morning, that Mary Jane in accounting has the most bodacious rack they have seen outside of a porn movie, or that they “LOLed.
+It’s the fcuktards who are far too quick to use it to let everyone on a given list know how hung over they are this morning, that Mary Jane in accounting does not wash her hands after using the bathroom, or that they “LOLed.
 Thanx ~~BYE!!~~” It’s enough to make you want to quit computers altogether and go back to drafting your correspondence with quills.